latex3/babel/docs/guides/locale-norwegian.md

 ## Hyphenation

 A number of words (a few hundred) require adding a letter when hyphenated.
-In `pdftex` and `xetex` they must be marked explicitly with a shorthand, like `volleyba"llandslag` (‘volleyball-landslag’).
+In `pdftex` and `xetex` they must be marked explicitly up with a shorthand, like `volleyba"llandslag` (‘volleyball-landslag’).

 With `luatex` no explicit markup is required, because they can be added to the exception list with: